Shashank110205/Adobe_Hack/README.md

 * Automatic table-of-contents extraction from academic or technical PDFs
 * Supporting multilingual documents (e.g., Hindi, Arabic, Chinese)
 * Creating clean, structured outlines for indexing, summarization, or navigation

----

-## 🙌 Summary

-You’ve built a multilingual, ONNX-accelerated, production-ready PDF heading extractor that’s:

-* ⚡ Fast
-* 🌍 Language-aware
-* 🧠 Smart
-* 🧹 Clean and reliable

-Ready to be deployed or extended into real-world products.

----

-Let me know if you'd like to include usage examples (e.g. `curl` or Python client) or a FastAPI-based UI section!